kubeflow/community/proposals/1026-kubeflow-agentic-platform/README.md

 ## Open decisions

 - Agree on the changes `kubeflow-mcp` must make to support this KEP while keeping its current tool names, parameters, response types, personas, and confirmation behavior compatible.
-- Choose the first tested versions of Trainer, the Kubeflow SDK, MCP support, Agentgateway, the identity mechanism, and the exposed tool mode.
-These versions will form the initial reference lock.
+- Confirm the proposed Trainer, Kubeflow SDK, MCP, identity, and tool-mode versions for the initial reference lock.
-- Choose how a user reviews and approves a mutation after seeing its preview.
-The approval must be tied to the exact user, Profile, tool, arguments, and expiration time, and a model must not be able to approve its own request.
+- Confirm the proposed MRTR approval flow and its binding to the exact user, Profile, tool, arguments, preview, and expiration time.
-- Choose where Tasks, previews, approvals, and completed request results are stored so they survive restarts and multiple server replicas.
-Define how the server recognizes two retries as the same request.
+- Confirm PostgreSQL as the initial durable store for previews, approvals, and idempotency results, and confirm the retry identity rules.
+- Confirm that MCP Tasks are deferred while the first profile polls native `TrainJob` status.
+- Confirm RFC 8785 canonicalization plus SHA-256 for idempotency hashes.
 - Agree how conflicting access decisions are resolved when the agent harness, gateway, MCP server, Profile/RBAC, Kubernetes, and operator policy all participate.
 A lower layer must never grant more access than an upper layer allows.
 - Define the small manifest that describes an optional operator integration: what it depends on, which topologies it supports, which tools and Skills it exposes, who owns it, and how it is enabled, upgraded, deprecated, or removed.
 - Define what the agent sees when an MCP Task and the native operator resource disagree, including failed submissions, unknown outcomes, cancellation races, expiration, and workflows where one component succeeds and another fails.